Bronson-Brown-deVost/koa-sqe-api/Readme.md

 ### Async

 One of the big benefits of Javascript is its first-class suport for asynchronous operations.
 This was initially achieved with callbacks, later updated with Promises, then transitioned to async/await.
-Koa 2 makes full usage of async/await; if you use `await next()` instead of just `next()` you can perform further actions after othe middleware modules have worked on the request.
+Koa 2 makes full usage of async/await; if you use `await next()` instead of just `next()` you can perform further actions after other middleware modules have worked on the request.
 The following three examples do basically the same thing:

 #### Callback